-Hi, guys welcome to the new post.
-In this post, we will learn What Does an Anemometer measures.
-Have you ever wondered which techniques are used by meteorologists to measure wind speed accurately?
-Or how wind turbines harness the power of the wind?
-For these operations main device called an anemometer is used.
+Hi, guys, welcome to the new post.
+In this post, we will learn what an anemometer measures.
+Meteorologists use different techniques to measure wind speed.
+To measure the wind speed, there are instruments used called an anemometer.
+An anemometer measures wind speed in miles per hour, kilometers per hour (KpH), meters per second (m/s), or knots.
 In this post, we will discuss the anemometer and its related parameters.
-Let’s get started Introduction to Anemometer
+Let’s get started.
+Introduction to Anemometer

 Types of Anemometers